 Simple English definitions for legal terms

-Read a random definition: set out
+Read a random definition: parenting time

 Sleepwalking defense, also known as automatism, is when a person performs actions without meaning to or realizing it.
 This can happen when someone is sleepwalking or in a state of unconsciousness.
 It can be used as a defense in court to show that the person did not have control over their actions and therefore should not be held responsible for any crimes committed during that time.
 Ambulatory automatism is when someone wanders around without purpose or control.